AZT (UTC+4) · Baku · UTC+4

 Azerbaijan uses AZT (UTC+4) year-round.
 Baku is the capital and largest city.

 When traveling to Azerbaijan, expect significant jet lag if coming from Europe or the Americas.
-Allow 1-2 days to adjust to the time difference.
-Most Azerbaijan hotels will have alarm clocks, but setting your phone to local time immediately upon arrival helps.
+Allow 1–2 days to adjust.
+Set your phone to local time immediately upon arrival.
 The primary language is Azerbaijani.
-Business meetings often start punctually, so account for traffic when planning.
+Business meetings often start punctually.

 Azerbaijan uses a single time zone (AZT (UTC+4)).
 This makes it relatively straightforward to coordinate times across the country.